Jess Brown-Fuller

 Jessica Sian Louise Brown-Fuller (born August 1990) is a British Liberal Democrat politician.
 Since 2024, she has been Member of Parliament (MP) for Chichester; she is the first non-Conservative MP for the constituency since 1924.

 Early life

 Brown-Fuller was born in Norwich, Norfolk, to a Londoner father and a Welsh mother.
 The family moved to West Sussex in the 1990s for her mother's career.
 Brown-Fuller graduated from the University of Chichester's Department of Theatre in 2013 with a performing arts degree.

 Political career

 Brown-Fuller has been the events officer for Midhurst Town Council.
 She is a member of Chichester District Council, first elected in the 2023 council election.

 Brown-Fuller was elected as Member of Parliament for Chichester in the 2024 general election, defeating Gillian Keegan, the education secretary.

-She is the Liberal Democrat Spokesperson on justice policy.
+She is the Liberal Democrat spokesperson on justice policy.

 Personal life

 Brown-Fuller lives in Midhurst with her husband and their two children.

+Before being elected as a Councillor, and subsequently a Member of Parliament, she opened a restaurant in Midhurst, which since has permanently closed after a fire in a neighbouring building severely damaged the restaurant.